-Who is Michael Cohen?
+Michael Cohen: Trump's personal lawyer

 Cohen's office is decked out with paraphernalia from his time at the Trump Organization and on Trump's presidential campaign, as well as from superhero movies - Thor's hammer, Captain America's shield.

-Also hard to miss: a nearly full-length impressionist-style painting of Cohen himself at the press secretary's podium in the White House briefing room.
+Also hard to miss - a nearly full-length impressionist-style painting of Cohen himself at the press secretary's podium in the White House briefing room.

 Cohen has remained in Trump's inner circle for more than a decade, during ups and downs at the Trump Organization and on the campaign.

-But as Cohen has been named a subject of a federal investigation in New York, will Donald Trump extend the same sort of loyalty to the man who fondly calls him "boss"?
-Will Cohen's loyalty hold?
+But as Cohen has been named a subject of a federal investigation in New York, his relations with Donald Trump have deteriorated.

 The protector

-Cohen, 51, has prided himself in going above and beyond the line of duty as the president's personal lawyer.
-He considers himself Trump's protector.
+Cohen, 51, had prided himself in going above and beyond the line of duty as the president's personal lawyer.
+He considered himself Trump's protector.
 He'll do anything for him, telling Vanity Fair last September he'd "take a bullet" for the president.

 The day before the FBI raid, Cohen tweeted a month-old story about him with a Joyce Maynard quote: "A person who deserves my loyalty receives it" followed by his own pledge: "I will always protect our @POTUS @realDonaldTrump #MAGA".